-I arrived in Bad Waltersdorf a sunny and warm day in late June.
-Even though it was really too hot for a hike with 32 °C (90 °F), the local tourist office suggested a route which partly took me through small forests.
-And I did not regret taking up the tip, as the so-called Roman Vineyard Path (“Römerweinweg”) took me though a lovely landscape, offering panorama views and idyllic hamlets.
+I arrived in Bad Waltersdorf on a sunny, warm day in late June.
+Even though it was too hot for a hike at 32 °C (90 °F), the local tourist office suggested a route which partly took me through small forests.
+And I did not regret taking up the tip, as the so-called Roman Vineyard Path (“Römerweinweg”) took me through a lovely landscape, offering panorama views and idyllic hamlets.

 Hiking through hamlets and fruit orchards